ipfs-inactive/examples/examples/bootstrap/readme.md

 /ip4/25.196.147.100/tcp/4001/ipfs/QmaMqSwWShsPg2RbredZtoneFjXhim7AQkqbLxib45Lx4S
 ```

+The lines listed above are the addresses of the default IPFS bootstrap nodes -- they are run by the IPFS development team.
+The addresses listed are fully resolved and specified in [multiaddr](https://github.com/jbenet/multiaddr) format, which makes every protocol explicit.
+This way, your node knows exactly where to reach the bootstrap nodes -- the location is unambiguous.

+Don't change this list unless you understand what it means to do so.
+Bootstrapping is an important security point of failure in distributed systems: malicious bootstrap peers could only introduce you to other malicious peers.
+It is recommended to keep the default list provided by the IPFS dev team, or -- in the case of setting up private networks -- a list of nodes you control.
+Don't add peers to this list that you don't trust.

-If you understand the risks of adding or removing nodes from this list, you can do so.
-Here we add a new peer to the bootstrap list.
+Here we add a new peer to the bootstrap list:
 ```
 > ipfs add /ip4/25.196.147.100/tcp/4001/ipfs/QmaMqSwWShsPg2RbredZtoneFjXhim7AQkqbLxib45Lx4S
 ```

-Here we remove a node from the bootstrap list
+Here we remove a node from the bootstrap list:
 ```
 > ipfs rm /ip4/128.199.219.111/tcp/4001/ipfs/QmSoLSafTMBsPKadTEgaXctDQVcqN88CNLHXMkTNwMKPnu
 ```

 Let's say we want to create a backup of our new bootstrap list.
-We can easily do this by redirecting stdout of `ipfs bootstrap list` to a file.
+We can easily do this by redirecting stdout of `ipfs bootstrap list` to a file:
 ```
 > ipfs bootstrap list >save
 ```

-If we ever want to start from scratch, we can delete the entire bootstrap list at once.
+If we ever want to start from scratch, we can delete the entire bootstrap list at once:
 ```
 > ipfs bootstrap rm --all
 ```

-With an empty list, we can restore the default bootstrap list
+With an empty list, we can restore the default bootstrap list:
 ```
 > ipfs bootstrap add --default
 ```

-Remove the entire bootstrap list again, and restore our saved one.
+Remove the entire bootstrap list again, and restore our saved one by piping the contents of the saved file to `ipfs bootstrap add`:
 ```
 > ipfs bootstrap rm --all
 > cat save | ipfs bootstrap add